-At 30 June 2024, placements with banks included current accounts, short and term deposits with other banks and reverse-repo securities, which are all included in the statement of financial position and represented RON 4,308 million at Issuer level, 66 per cent. lower compared to the value as at 31 December 2023 (RON 12,619 million).
+At 31 December 2024, placements with banks included current accounts, sight, collateral and term deposits with other banks, reverse-repo securities and loans and advances to credit institutions, which are all included in the statement of financial position and represented RON 13,612 million at Issuer level, 7.87 per cent. higher compared to the value as at 31 December 2023 (RON 12,619 million).
 Variations in this category are mostly determined by the evolution of the balance of current accounts at other banks, the volume of placements at credit institutions, the volume of term deposits and loans and advances granted to credit institutions up to three months, but also by the volume of reverse-repo operations.
 Except for sale and reverse-repo agreements, the amounts due from other banks are not guaranteed.
+At BT Group level the placements with banks increased 11.75 per cent. as at 31 December 2024 compared to 31 December 2023.